koprty/Wolf-e/README.md

 - We keep track of a customer's login session
   - Dev Notes, you can find if a customer has been logged in by calling the loggedin() function <- right now returns a boolean if loggedin or not
     - OR you can manually check the sessions attribute of each request
-    - TODO: make login and register inaccessible if already loggedin

-## Todos -> todones
-- remove the shopping cart row in SQL created when you log in (no need for it, just display an empty shopping cart [logged in] or error [logged out]) - done (arjun)

-- Shopping Cart Profile - almost done
-    - Edit quantity

-- Added Delivery and Payments form - lise (need to do more checks for cookies)
-- Create a detailed confirm order page w/ shopping cart - lise

 ## Todos
-- edit quantity
-- finish checkout/transaction/transactioncontents flow
-- transaction/order history page
-- testing!
-- documentation
-- presentation

-## Optional ToDos
-- Customer Profile
-- data stats maybe if we have time in this hacky project
-- Revamp adminstration pages
-- add images urls
-- Add item description
-- Notification bubbles when a form is submitted
-- Add shopping cart icon to navbar

-## Todones
 - Login Page with Cookies
 - Register Page
 - Items